bytedeco/procamcalib/README.txt

   * Java SE for Mac OS X  http://developer.apple.com/java/  etc.
  * OpenCV 2.3.1  http://sourceforge.net/projects/opencvlibrary/files/

 And please make sure your Java and OpenCV have the same bitness: *32-bit and 64-bit modules do not mix under any circumstances*.
 Further, ProCamCalib runs _a lot_ faster under the "server" JVM than the "client" JVM, but because of its bigger size, not all distributions of Java come with the server one.
+(For answers to problems frequently encountered with OpenCV on the Windows platform, please refer to [http://code.google.com/p/javacv/wiki/Windows7AndOpenCV  Common issues with OpenCV under Windows 7].)

 Additionally, for IIDC/DCAM cameras, Microsoft's Kinect stereo camera, or other cameras supported via FFmpeg:
  * libdc1394 2.1.x (Linux and Mac OS X)  http://sourceforge.net/projects/libdc1394/files/